Skip to content ↓

 The intent of our curriculum is to:

-Teach children about many aspects of different religions and discusses the similarities and differences between these.
+• Teach children about many aspects of different religions and discuss the similarities and differences between these.

-We think our curriculum should reflect our community and we encourage everyone in bringing their faith, values or experiences into our school.
+We think our curriculum should reflect our community, and we encourage everyone to bring their faith, values or experiences into our school.
 We believe a curriculum that reflects the community our children live in is something that should be inclusive for all.
-Therefore, during their time at Bitterne Manor Primary School, the children study 4 world religions and learn about non-religious worldviews:
+Therefore, during their time at Bitterne Manor Primary School, the children study 4 world religions and learn about non-religious world views:

 Curriculum Implementation: